UnfoldDataScience/Agentic_Ai_For_Beginner/troubleshooting.md

 ## In terminal(command prompt)
 pip install crewai==0.28.8

-# For experienced coders (assuming you know about virtual environemt, run below commands)
+# For experienced coders (assuming you know about virtual environemt, run below commands in command prompt or Anaconda prompt)
 Step 1 - Create a virtual environment
  ```
 python -m venv course_venv